Ranking Every Woman's Odds of Winning Historic WWE Elimination Chamber Match

 5. Sonya Deville (50-1)

 Like Rose, Deville is inexperienced and has only been on the main roster since late November.

 The difference between the Absolution members is that Deville's gimmick and presence make her a more believable threat to Asuka.
-One could better imagine the MMA fighter having a shot thanks to her strikes.
+One could better imagine the former MMA fighter having a shot thanks to her strikes.

 The timing isn't right for Deville to be on such a big stage, though.

 The rookie's a work in progress who has looked pretty good thus far.
 None of that speaks to her being WrestleMania marquee-worthy.
 The more established stars of the women's division make more sense to be champ at the biggest show of the year.

 4. Mickie James (10-1)

 James would have an excellent match against Asuka.
 WWE can be confident in that regard.

 She's more well-known than both Rose and Deville and is a more legit contender than those two newbies from Absolution.
 Still, she's been mostly portrayed as a midcarder since her return.